leotorrez/modding/guides/hunting.md

 To get an extracted dump -- ready to import into blender -- start gui_collect with launch.bat.
 (You should already have this installed and know how to launch it from its own instructions).

-After the program has started, you will be met with the screen show in the image just below.
+After the program has started, you will be met with the screen shown in the image just below.
 The numbered parts of this image are as follows:

 1. A button that opens a file chooser.
-It it used to tell gui_collect the path of the Frame Analysis dumped from the game.
+It is used to tell gui_collect the path of the Frame Analysis dumped from the game.
 2. This is were you would enter the IB hash copied to your clipboard from hunting.
 3. Name of the thing the IB hash is responsible for.
    - Use only ASCII letters and numbers; don't use spaces or non-ASCII symbols.
-   - The name is just for your and other modders' reference and does not affect anything for the dumping and extraction process, but they **should be unique**.
+   - The name is just for your and other modders' reference and does not affect anything for the dumping and extraction process, but it **should be unique**.
    - If the Index Buffer is responsible for the whole object or the majority of it, then it may be blank; in GI there is usually an IB for the body that may be blank.
 4. Name of the extraction, usually whatever the whole object is or the character name.
    - As before, use only ASCII letters and numbers; no spaces or non-ASCII symbols.